Types of Knowledge

 Employee onboarding

 Giving handbooks and training manuals to new hires helps them extract information about company policies, processes, culture, and product information.
 This packaged information (explicit knowledge) helps new hires perform better.
 In fact, Angela, our People Ops Champion, considers it a must-have document.
-Watch her here.
+Get onboarding template here.

 Standard operating procedures (SOPs)